Sharma-T08/Firmstrike_final/README.md

 - **Node.js 24+**
 - **pnpm** — this workspace is pnpm-only.
 The `preinstall` script actively blocks `npm`/`yarn` installs and will exit with an error telling you to use pnpm.
 - A running **PostgreSQL** instance
+- **Python 3.11+** with `pip` — required to run `python-scanner/`, the FastAPI microservice the backend calls out to for extraction/static analysis (see below).
+It is not a pnpm workspace package and has its own dependencies.

 ### Installation